tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## LIMITATIONS

-***No*** member of staff will be required to work alone on behalf of ARK Co-Living Ltd in circumstances where:
+***No*** member of staff will be required to work alone on behalf of GOP Co-Living Ltd in circumstances where:

 * Their location is unknown.
 * They do not feel confident in carrying out lone work.